 Parents want the very best for their children and work hard to make good choices on a young one’s behalf.
-When choosing a pediatric surgeon, look no further than the pediatric surgery specialists at Miami Children’s Hospital, the region’s only licensed specialty hospital exclusively for children.
+When choosing a pediatric surgeon, look no further than the pediatric surgery specialists at Nicklaus Children's Hospital, formerly Miami Children's Hospital, the region’s only licensed specialty hospital exclusively for children.

 Pediatric Surgery Team